-All students must use their WKU EMAIL ADDRESS and are responsible for checking their email on a regular basis for updates and instructions from their course and clinical faculty.
+All students must use their WKU EMAIL ADDRESS when communicating with their advisor or any course/clinical faculty throughout the program.
+Students are responsible for checking their email on a regular basis for updates and instructions from their course and clinical faculty.